guimachiavelli/01/src/text/orgone-land.md

 the only thing left for us to do is to act against the real enemy: our way of life, our values, our habits, our culture, our indifference.

-To eat from the tree of knowledge meant to he expelled from paradise by fire and sword.
-It is a snake, a symbol of the phallus as well as of primal biological motion, that persuades Steve to seduce Adam.